 Where will I be placed?

-The scheme is open to all voluntary sector organisations and the expectation is that you will work in the organisation itself for the duration of the placement.
-Any variation on this would need to be agreed with the organisation.
+The scheme is open to all voluntary sector organisations.
+Some of the placements will require you to work at the location of the organisation, while others placements can be undertaken remotely..
+This would need to be agreed with the organisation.
 Last year’s scheme placed analytical volunteers in organisations covering many different sectors including health, poverty, youth services and environmental affairs.

 What type of work will I be doing?